Mothman (film): Reception

-The film has received generally negative reviews.
+The film received generally negative reviews.
 Horrorreviews.net said: "It pretty much fails miserably on all accounts but dammit…I was entertained by this f*cker!
 That’s the only reason I’m giving it a two out of five shroud rating.
 It deserves a zero, of that there is no doubt.
 But I’m a sucker for craptacular stuff like this."

 Shiversofhorror.com gave the film 2 stars out of 5 and said: "Given that this seems to be a SyFy original movie its not as bad as some of the other shit I’ve seen by them.
 But had I known it was theirs I honestly wouldn’t have bothered renting it.
 Their movies are a joke.
 But, if you like their stuff, have at it.
 I’ve seen a LOT worse in general, thus the reason this gets 2 stars instead of 1."